hssling/Concise_Community_Medicine_For_MBBS_Students_Exam_Preparation_Revision/README.md

 ## Acknowledgments

 - Based on *Park's Textbook of Preventive and Social Medicine* by K. Park
-- Content developed for educational purposes at JSS Medical College, Mysuru
+- Content developed for educational purposes at SIMSRH, Tumkur
 - Contributors and reviewers from the Department of Community Medicine

 ---

 For questions or support, please open an issue on GitHub or contact the author.